 Since 1981, biological monitoring of the Kapuni Stream and its tributaries has been carried out regularly by a consultant for the Company as part of a combined monitoring programme for the AUP and the Todd Energy (formerly Vector) gas treatment plant on an adjacent site.
-The Kapuni Stream, in the vicinity of the AUP, is monitored approximately quarterly to detect any changes, over time, in the abundance, diversity and health of benthic macroinvertebrate communities, and biannually for fish and freshwater crayfish.
-This biological monitoring programme is jointly administered with the Todd Energy gas treatment plant, which also discharges effluent into the Kapuni Stream.
+Monitoring is carried out quarterly to detect any changes, over time, in the abundance, diversity and health of benthic macroinvertebrate communities, and biannually for fish and freshwater crayfish.
 During the monitoring period, Stark Environmental Ltd was engaged to perform the quarterly sampling and to report on the resultant monitoring conducted.
 The reports are forwarded to the Council for review.